 Whatever the case may be, great software documentation should clearly communicate information about a piece of software.
 People should always finish reading software documentation and take away new knowledge, capabilities or data relating to that piece of software.

-Software documentation can be separated into two broad categories: user-focused and developer-focused.
+As mentioned before, software documentation can be separated into two broad categories: user-focused and developer-focused.
 Keep reading, because we'll be discussing those documentation types in a little more detail later on.

 Who uses software documentation?